 Not only that, we live in an era where 'personal brand' is common parlance.
 More and more young people (and really, people at any age, from any demographic) are turning to careers as creators or influencers, whether starring in their own YouTube Live programs or producing shareable content on TikTok.
 Some of the most-followed individuals on social media (hi, Kardashian klan) are famous for being famous.

-Live shopping is a prime way to seize the captive audiences these individuals have generated, while giving shoppers that more personal experience they crave.
+Live stream commerce is a prime way to seize the captive audiences these individuals have generated, while giving shoppers that more personal experience they crave.

 One to one or one to many in video shopping?